UX Case Study: UX Scoring

 Diagnosing the Pain Points

-I led interviews across UX, PM, Eng, and TLs.
+I led interviews across UX, PM, and Engineering.
 The recurring theme: teams needed evidence, not opinions, and earlier signals—not surprises at launch review.

 Personas